Welcome to the English Department at Moorpark College

 - comprehend and analyze college-level texts.

-- use a wide range of vocabulary in both informal and academic discussions.
+- write a well-structured, concretely developed, grammatically correct multi-paragraph essay that utilizes a wide range of vocabulary in both informal and academic discussions.

 HUM M07: Official Course Description and Objectives